 Fashion&Friends.
 I’ve written the original digital marketing strategy for the newly opened online shop and worked together with my team on the implementation of it.
 With the help of the “Hunch Ads” a creative automation platform with automated ad buying, we managed to reach a ROAS of more than 14000% in some of the Facebook Ad campaigns.
 Data-driven decisions and a sales funnel that allowed us to optimize each step of each stage proved to be a combination that makes such excellent results possible.

-Lazar is a Growth Marketing expert with more than 5 years of experience.
+Lazar is a Growth Marketing expert with 5+ years of experience.
 He has worked with global marketing agencies and VC-backed tech startups.
 Right now, Lazar is CMO @ Bridge Payments, and previously spearheading growth & marketing of Glorify.
-He is human-centered, data-driven and technical marketer focused on acquiring users at a rapid pace.
+He is human-centered, data-driven and technical digital marketer focused on acquiring users at a rapid pace.
 His field of expertise lies in growth marketing, product management, business development and user acquisition.

 Groouply, for sure!
 People usually perceive social listening as monitoring your own keywords.
 With Groouply, you can track your targeted keywords in your targeted Facebook groups.
 By connecting it with Slack, you can get real-time notifications to join the discussion with your targeted keyword and solve their problems.
-Wetargeted eCommerce store owners, and out of 100 discussions, we converted 80 of them to our paying customers just by solving their problems.
+We targeted eCommerce business owners, and out of 100 discussions, we converted 80 of them to our paying customers just by solving their problems.

 Engagement-based retargeting & engagement-based lookalikes.
 You can create custom events such as time spent on page, number of page visits & scroll depth and retarget people based on their engagement with your content.
 There’s even a free tool that automatically creates these audiences in your pixel.
 It’s called Quiero.